Nexusnui/LDrawColoursForOpenScad/README.md

 Usage:
 Download [ldraw-colour.scad](https://github.com/Nexusnui/LDrawColoursForOpenScad/raw/master/ldraw-colours/ldraw-colours.scad) and place it into the OpenScad libraries folder or your project folder.
+(This library might be also be installable through the OpenScad library manager, when available)
 Then include it with:
 `include<ldraw-colours.scad>;`
 Then you can use ldraw colours like this:
 `color(LD_red)sphere(10);`
-There are to prefixes "LD_" and "LDe_".
-They followed either a colour code or name.
+There are two prefixes "LD_" and "LDe_".
+They followed by either a colour code or name.
 For example "LD_4" and "LD_red" are the same colour.
 Colour names must be lower case.
-The prefix "LDe" returns the edge colour of a specific colour.
+The prefix "LDe" returns the edge colour of the LDraw colour.
 More about LDraw colours can be found in the [LDraw Colour Definition Reference](https://www.ldraw.org/article/547.html).

 The colour values are from the LDConfig.ldr file included with the LDraw library available on [LDraw.org](https://ldraw.org)